 The Blue Devils senior had to settle for runner-up honors in the Division 3 119-pound weight class Saturday during the Michigan High School Athletic Association Individual State Wrestling Finals at the Palace of Auburn Hills.
 It was the second time he's been a runner-up.
 He has also finished third and fourth at the individual state meet, but never has been a state champion.

 He also was part of the Lake Fenton wrestling team that finished second in the state last season.
-Melick watched his older brother Justin, win a state title at 145 pounds last year.
+Melick watched his older brother Justin,

 "I thought I had it this year," a distraught Melick said after the match.
 "I was close, but not quite."